Investing in Gold

 Now you understand what bullion is, how to compare bullion using premiums and the right time to buy, the next step is to purchase.

-All our prices are based on the live price of gold, so when you see price that is right, you can place an order online or phone us to fix the price.
+All our prices are based on the live price of gold, so when you see a price that is right, you can place an order online or phone us to fix the price.
 Once a price is fixed, payment is payable immediately by bank transfer or debit card.
 Once your payment has cleared, your items will be dispatched within 48 hours (as long as they are in stock).
-You can even collect from our showroom - just make sure that you bring identity documents (call us for details).
+You can even collect from our showroom - just make sure that you bring identity documents.
 It's that simple.

 How Do I Sell My Investment Gold?

 It's just as easy to sell your gold with us as it is to buy.
 Just phone or visit us and we will quote a buying price.
 If you are happy, you can fix the price and send your items to us the same day.
 We can make payment by bank transfer or cheque.

 Related Blog Articles

 This guide and its content is copyright of Chard (1964) Ltd - © Chard (1964) Ltd 2023.
 All rights reserved.
 Any redistribution or reproduction of part or all of the contents in any form is prohibited.

 We are not financial advisers and we would always recommend that you consult with one prior to making any investment decision.